 Luckily, today, you can find glasses that are designed with lenses capable of filtering out LED blue light.
 By filtering LED blue light, these glasses protect eye cells from deteriorating or breaking down due to prolonged LED exposure.

 Remember those nights before the exam when you study for hours in front of the computer and often deal with a major headache the next morning?
 That’s because you forget how important it is to take frequent breaks to allow your mind to relax and your eyes to recover.
 And, you forget that your health should be your top priority.

-So, even if you feel like you won’t finish your homework on time, avoid spending several hours in front of your computer for the entire night.
+So, only a specialist can determine whether you have an underlying vision issue that needs to be treated right away.
+If you are required to wear contact lenses, a popular choice are the dailies aqua multifocal contacts.
 Instead, when you are feeling tired and need a break to protect your eyes and mind, you can, for example, look for the best academic writing service and get your homework done without overloading yourself.

 Frequent breaks from studying aren’t important just for your brain but also for your eyes.
 Next time you are studying, you should know the 20-20-20 rule.
 What is the 20-20-20 rule?
 It is a recommended strategy to protect your eyes when studying or working on the computer for long hours.

 How does it work?
 For every 20 minutes spent looking at the screen when studying, you should take your eyes off of the screen and look at something else that is at least 20 feet away from you, for at least 20 seconds.